 - Transfer the chicken to a chopping board and leave to rest until serving time.

-- In the same pan, sauté the pak choi and mushrooms in the chicken juices for a few minutes with a pinch of salt and pepper.
+- In the same pan, sauté the 200 g pak choi and 150 g mushroom of your choice in the chicken juices for a few minutes with a pinch of salt and pepper.
 (If you feel the pan is too oily, wipe it with kitchen paper first.)
 Once cooked, remove from the heat.

-- Take a small saucepan and add the ponzu, mirin, sake, light brown sugar and honey.
+- Take a small saucepan and add the 90 ml ponzu, 2 tbsp mirin, 2 tbsp sake, 2 tsp light brown sugar and 1 tsp honey.
 Mix well and bring to a boil over a medium heat.
 Allow it to bubble for 1-2 minutes.

-- Reduce the heat to low and add the slurry.
-Simmer until thickened and then remove from the heat.
+- Reduce the heat to low and mix 1 tbsp cold water and 1 tsp potato starch in a small bowl to make a slurry.
+Pour the slurry into the ponzu sauce and mix.
+Simmer until thickened slightly and then remove from the heat.

-- Cut the chicken into strips and plate up with cooked rice and vegetables.
+- Cut the chicken into strips and plate up with 2 portions cooked Japanese short-grain rice and vegetables.

 - Drizzle the ponzu sauce over the chicken and vegetables, and enjoy!